Apartment

 New Orleans

 Located in New Orleans, this apartment is in the city centre.
-Bourbon Street and Magazine Street are notable landmarks, and travellers looking to shop may want to visit Canal Street and Café du Monde.
+Bourbon Street and Magazine Street are notable landmarks, and some of the area's activities can be experienced at Port of New Orleans and Julia Street Cruise Terminal.
 Looking to enjoy an event or a game?
 See what's going on at Caesars Superdome or Smoothie King Center.
-Relax and indulge in the area's health/beauty spas, or seek out an adventure with cycling nearby.
+Break out the clubs and hit the links on a nearby golf course, or seek out an adventure with cycling.

 New Orleans, LA